This guide is a brief overview of the cybersecurity educational and career opportunities in Delaware.

 Cybersecurity in Delaware

-Delaware’s transition into information technology moves steadily into the economy; cybersecurity will continue to be in demand regardless of location.
-Although the state isn’t known for its cybersecurity systems, government implementation for better data security measures has helped increase the state’s development in its financial sectors.
+Although the state isn’t known for its cybersecurity systems, government implementation of better data security measures has helped increase the state’s development in its financial sectors.

-Internet and digital technologies continue to increase, becoming part of the way corporate companies and economic handlers communicate, exchange data, and track the supply and demand of its products and services.
-Through education programs at Delaware colleges and state initiatives, Delaware can provide unique opportunities for training future employees for the field of cybersecurity threats and other skills in digital technology.
+Internet and digital technologies continue to increase, becoming part of the way corporate companies and economic handlers communicate, exchange data, and track the supply and demand of their products and services.